mrjackyliang/homebridge-adt-pulse/README.md

 Please mind that I DO NOT have plans to support smart devices or cameras connected to the ADT Pulse service.
 I recommend using another `homebridge-plugin` or the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app) for that.

 ## Arm Night Support
 As for ADT Pulse systems, __Arm Night__ is only available for use through the panel itself.
-Although, it might not be visible on the Web Portal (or the mobile app), you can still place your system in this mode with the plugin.
+Although, it is not visible on the Web Portal or the mobile app, you can still place your system in __Arm Night__ mode with this plugin.

 Due to the force arming procedure (documented below), __please make sure no devices are open or reporting motion__ as this may render the __Arm Night__ mode less effective.